 The concept of company culture has become increasingly prominent around the world.
 Businesses in diverse industries want to make their working environment, processes and brand identity unique.

 This offers a number of benefits.
 According to a survey, 94 percent of executives and 88 percent of employees cite a distinctive culture as being vital for a company’s success.
 Having a strategy that’s defined clearly for all workers to understand and work is viewed as a major aspect in creating a positive culture.

 Your remote customer service team should be familiar with your business’ core goals and values to make sure they represent it to the best of their abilities.
-Interactions should follow a defined structure, incorporate a specific tone and leave customers without doubt which brand they’ve engaged with.
+Interactions should follow a defined structure, incorporate a specific tone and leave customers without a doubt which brand they’ve engaged with.

 Without a clear company culture, agents working from home could end up delivering contrasting consumer experiences.
 And that would lead to a lack of consistency and cohesiveness.

 Customers want to know exactly what level of support and assistance they’ll receive when they reach out to your service team, whether that’s by phone, live chat, email or social media.

 Create a learning program covering the business’ history, its mission, its approach to customer service and working routines.
 Help immerse agents in your culture and ensure they feel they’re part of the team.

 Educating Remote Workers on Company Software

 Online productivity, project management, and communication tools all enable companies to build a team of remote customer service agents without letting a tiny thing like distance stand in the way.

 Any agents you hire to work from home will need training in the software they’re expected to use every day — but it has to be extensive.
 While some employees may be capable of learning on the job and picking things up over time, this can lead to unnecessary mistakes or delays.